 Visiting wineries in Grapevine, TX?
-Check this guide for information on the Grapevine Urban Wine Trail.
+This guide is designed to help create the perfect day of wine tasting in Grapevine as you sip your way along the Grapevine Urban Wine Trail.
 It’s one of the top things to do in Grapevine!

 It never dawned on me how ironic it is that I grew up in a town called “Grapevine” until I began writing this piece about wine tasting in Grapevine, Texas.
 Perhaps it was a little foreshadowing into my future that I didn’t read into until just now…